wireapp/wire-server-deploy/offline/federation_preparation.md

 #### setFederationDomainConfigs

-Configuration for inbound federated user lookup/search.
+The 'setFederationDomainConfigs' configuration option controls inbound user lookups and searches from other federated backends.
 For more details, visit [docs.wire.com](https://docs.wire.com/understand/configure-federation.html#configure-federation-strategy-whom-to-federate-with-in-brig).

 - no_search - **default**, users can't be found with federated search
 - exact_handle_search - users can only be found when the exact user handle is matched in the search